nandoabreu/jwt-flask-proxy/README.md

 ## Automatic tests
 Python tests are available using unittest/PyUnit via Makefile or manually.
+_Note: depending on how the proxy was started, may require ` sudo chmod o+w logs/* ` (not if in production)._

 - Run ` make test ` to install requirements and run the tests.
 - Or [install requirements](#set-up-and-install) and manually run ` python3 -m unittest tests/test_* `.